When you're going through and diagnosing a vehicle and you're checking scan data, how are you sure that the data is always 100 per cent correct?

 With your platform, the ZEUS or VERUS Edge are ideal here, hooked up to the car, first of all take a look at the scanner data to see what’s going on.

-Using a 2014 Ford Fusion for this particular example, our National Field Trainer Jason Gabrenas shows the steps you need to follow:
+Using a 2014 Ford Fusion for this particular example, our diagnostic expert Jason Gabrenas takes up the steps you need to follow:

 “I have the Intake Air Temperature Sensor Voltage pulled up, so I can take a look at it and see what's going on.
 This is reading about 3.03 volts.

 “I'll actually make that full screen, so it’s a little easier to see there.
 I also have it plugged in with the lab scope, so that'll tell me exactly, at the component level, what's going on with that sensor.